COVID-19 Services

 Get Your Flu & COVID Vaccines Together

 Seasonal flu vaccines are available at the Wyandotte County Public Health Department for adults and children ages 6 months and older.
 You can get your COVID and flu vaccine at the same time.
-Make an appointment by calling (913) 573-8855, or walk in on Fridays between 8:30 AM and 3:30 PM.
+Vaccinations are available on a walk-in basis.

 Testing